Greater white-fronted goose: Behaviour and ecology

 Weather conditions are a key factor in the annual breeding success of white-fronted geese.
 In the Arctic, the window of opportunity for nesting, incubating eggs, and raising a brood to flight state is open briefly, for about three months.
 Arriving in late May or early June, white-fronted geese begin departing for fall staging areas in early September.
 This means that a delayed snowmelt or late spring storm can significantly reduce the birds' reproductive success.

 Origin of migration

 Midcontinental white-fronted geese in North America have many breeding areas and each group in each breeding area differs in its migration time and wintering location.
 There are six breeding areas, including interior Alaska, the North Slope of Alaska, western Northwest Territories, western Nunavut, central Nunavut, and eastern Nunavut.
 These spatial differences lead to different departure times for white-fronted geese leaving their breeding areas.
 Birds from interior Alaska start migrating earlier during autumn and fly farther south to winter.
 Due to their migration, white-fronted geese are commonly sought after by waterfowl hunters, all across the country.

-Backtracking technique

-One technique to identify the migratory flight path of individual birds using isotopes was developed by a researcher from Austrian Institute of Technology named Micha Horacek.
-Horacek thought the different types of feathers growing on a single migratory bird could be a way to backtrack the migratory route of individual birds infected by avian flu to help locate areas that may become infected.
-This allows the affected area to be measured and marked.
-Bird feather growth can be used as timeline for nutritional intake during the migratory flight understand the route which the infected bird took and determine the region affected by that particular bird flu.
-During migratory flight, feathers on white-fronted geese gradually fall off during migration as new feathers grow (a process called moulting).
-Each location visited by a bird has its own distinct isotopic signature of elements (including carbon, hydrogen, nitrogen, and sulfur) that can be taken up by migratory birds ingesting food from that area.
-These isotopes can be studied by collecting feathers and performing thermal combustion analysis.
-Because different types of feathers have different growth rates, the growth rates can be used to determine the relative time during which each isotope signal was picked up.
-Each isotope signal in turn can be compared to the signatures present in the different environments where the goose may have fed.
+A technique using stable isotope analysis from a white-fronted goose has shown promise in providing a way to determine the migratory route birds take from their wintering to breeding grounds.